Rob O’Neill at Reseller News writes 2degrees slashes costs, 120 jobs to go.

 At the same time roaming revenue is close to zero.
 Roaming has become much cheaper in recent years, we no longer see headlines about people returning from overseas to face horrific telephone bills.
 Even so, roaming is still lucrative for mobile carriers.
 It costs them little and the margins are high relative to the rest of the business.

-Telcos have been trapped in profitless growth for some time now.
+Telcos have faced profitless growth for some time now.
 Margins are wafer thin.
 I recall Vodafone CEO Jason Paris telling me some time ago that the industry has competed away most of its profit.

 Phone companies like 2degrees need to continue to invest in new technologies and add capacity to meet demand while revenue flatlines.
 Losing roaming may even see total revenue drop this years.
 It doesn’t help that 2degrees’ parent company is not healthy at the moment.
 Unlike Spark and Vodafone, 2degrees has yet to jump into the expensive business of a 5G network upgrade.

 Horrible as it is to make people redundant, Aue is right to act early.
 Things can get worse.
 They probably will get worse.
 It’s possible we will see a wave of industry consolidation in the coming months.
-And it’s a near certainty that 2degrees is the major telco most likely to undergo some form of change as events shake down.
+2degrees is the telco most likely to face change as events shake down.